Vinilificio/vinilificio.com/en/terms-conditions.md

 Orders will be considered valid only upon receipt of the due payment.

-**PRIVACY AND HANDLING OF PERSONAL INFORMATION:**

-Contacts and details provided to us will be used solely and exclusively for the processing of your order or to communicate information concerning your order and the products and service offered by Vinilificio.

-They will not be passed on to third parties and/or used for other purposes.

 **ACCEPTANCE OF RESPONSABILITY ON THE PART OF THE CLIENT CONCERNING THE OWNERSHIP AND/OR LICENSE OF MASTERED AUDIO CONTENT:**